ogagaoghene/todo-list-structure/README.md

 # ToDo List
-A ToDO list app that allows users to create, read, update and delete their daily activities and helps organize their day.
+A ToDo list app that allows users to create, read, update and delete their daily activities and helps organize their day.

 ## Tech Stack